Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 47. **routing policies and dns records**
 48. ****

+## linux

+how to set the permission for the rohit user to use the command dmidecode? rohit ALL=(ALL) NOPASSWD: /usr/sbin/dmidecode

+How to resolve the error in linux booting process?
+What to do when there is error at starting of the linux operating system and message comes as epress ctrl + d? how to troubleshoot the network? all networking commands? how to show the linux file with highest size at top? how to remove the disk from the server? and if used umount command then there is errror called the busy how will you deal with it?

 ## DEVOPS
 47. **routing policies and dns records**
 48. how to execute the next stage in jenkins pipline even if there one stage is failing